Central America Trade Mission

 Submitting an application is indication of your interest to participate in the mission.
 No fees are due at the time of registering your intent to join the mission.
 Once you are invited to join the mission payment of mission fees and the signature of the participation agreement is then due in order to participate in the mission.

 The 2022 Trade Americas – Business Opportunities in the Central America Conference and Trade Mission to the Central America is an excellent opportunity to position your organization as a market leader in promoting trade throughout the region.

-The conference will be held in Guatemala City, Guatemala on March 27-28, 2022, with a focus on region-specific sessions, market entry strategies, legal, logistics, negotiation, disaster recovery and trade financing resources.
+The conference will be held in San Jose, Costa Rica on August 21-22, 2022, with a focus on region-specific sessions, market entry strategies, legal, logistics, negotiation, disaster recovery and trade financing resources.
 There will also be prearranged one-on- one consultations with U.S. commercial officers and diplomats representing 6 countries based in Central America: Belize, Costa Rica, El Salvador, Guatemala, Honduras, and Panama.